 There’s something really sexy about sliding into bed next to your significant other and feeling their skin on yours.
 And that skin-to-skin contact releases endorphins like oxytocin (also known as the hug hormone or the cuddle chemical), which puts you in the mood for sex.
 The research is limited, but “being naked is definitely more attractive than being in an old t-shirt or pajamas,” Hansen says.
 “I think it could definitely make a difference in your sex life.”
 Check out the other habits of couples with steamy sex lives.

 Sleeping naked is good for your vagina

 Sleeping in underwear, especially undies that are tight, made from synthetic fabrics or are a thong style, can create a breeding ground for fungus and infection, according to a study published in the European Journal of Obstetrics & Gynecology and Reproductive Biology.
 Sleeping nude helps your vagina “air out,” as it were, and also reduces the chances of bad bacteria throwing its delicate ecosystem out of balance.
-Don’t miss the other things your vagina secretly wants to tell you!
+Here are more tips on how to wear a thong the healthy way.

 Sleeping naked may also be good for guy

 It may pay to ask your guy to strip before he hits the sheets every night.
 Urologist Brian Steixner, MD, with the Jersey Urology Group in New Jersey, indicates that sleeping in underwear increases the likelihood of chafing, irritation, or bacterial infections down there.
 So what’s not to like about sleeping naked?